 Loot The Room: If you don't have a monster you want to fight, you draw a second card from the Door deck, face-down, and place it in your hand.
 If it is a monster, you can save it for later, either to fight when you Look for Trouble or to join a combat by using a Wandering Monster card.
-If it is a Trap, save it to play on a player when the time is right!
-You can play a Class immediately, if you want, or save it in your hand for later.
+If it is a Curse, save it to play on a player when the time is right!
+You can play a Class or Ally immediately, if you want, or save it in your hand for later.

-(3) CHARITY: If you have more than five cards in your hand, you must play enough cards to get you to five or below.
-If you cannot, or do not want to, you must give the excess cards to the player with the lowest Level.
-If players are tied for lowest, divide the cards as evenly as possible, but it's up to you who gets the bigger set(s) of leftovers.
-If YOU are the lowest or tied for lowest, just discard the excess cards.
-As soon as you are finished with Charity, the next player's turn begins.
+3. CHARITY: If you have more than five cards in your hand, you must play enough cards to get you to five or below - for instance, you can play Curses, sell Items from your hand, or play Items to the table.
+If you cannot reduce your hand to five cards, or do not want to, you must give the excess cards to the player with the lowest Level.
+If other players are tied for lowest, divide the cards as evenly as possible, but it's up to you who gets the bigger set(s) of leftovers.
+If YOU are the lowest or tied for lowest, just discard the excess.
+As soon as you are finished with Charity the next player's turn begins.